jimbol/hands-on-fullstack-react/4-full-stack-lambdas/GUIDE.md

 amplify update function
 ```
 - Select the function you want to edit
-- Select "Secret values configuration" and follow the prompts to store the username and password
+- Select "Secret values configuration" and follow the prompts to store the username and password.
+These are stored secretly in AWS and get passed as evironment variables when the lambdas run.
 - Include these environment variables in the code with
 ```es6
 const DB_URL = `mongodb://${process.env.dbuser}:${process.env.dbpass}@3.17.147.6/blog`;